cognitedata/cognite-sdk-js/guides/authentication.md

 ```

-A full sample application can be found [here](../samples/react/msal-browser-react/) and
+You can find a full sample application [here](../samples/react/msal-browser-react/) and
 [here](../samples/react/msal-advanced-browser-react).

 ### OIDC authentication using client credentials

-This flow is to get a token on behalf of a [client
+This flow gets a token on behalf of a [client
 credential](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
-This is typically a non-human entity with some access to a system and are the appropriate choice for
+This is typically a non-human entity with some access to a system and is appropriate for
 background operations like extractors.
-Client credentials have a similar use case as API keys for
+Client credentials have a similar use case as API keys have for
 legacy authenticated projects.

 #### Example